cloudmesh/cloudmesh1/doc/source/man/man.rst

     	     Used to set a key from the key-list as the default key

-            keys add NAME [KEY]
+            keys add NAME KEY

     	     adding/updating keys.
-KEY is the key file with full file path, if KEY is not provided, you can select a key among the files with extension .pub under ~/.ssh.
-If NAME exists, current key value will be overwritten
+Please provide filename and not the actual key

             keys delete NAME

     	     deletes a key.
-In yaml mode it can delete only keys that are not saved in mongo
+In yaml mode it can delete only keys that are not persisted

-            keys save
+            keys persist

     	     Saves the temporary yaml data structure to mongo